micorayen/micorayen/README.md

-- 👋 Hi, I’m Mico Rayen, a fresher.
+- 👋 Hi, I’m Mico Rayen, an Aspiring Software Development.
 - 🌱 I’m currently searching job for an an entry-level software-development position
-- 🌱 I’m currently learning Git, HTML & CSS
+- 🌱 I’m currently studying JavaScript from "Udemy's Web Dev Bootcamp by Colt Steele".
 - 📫 You can look at my portfolio on https://micorayen.github.io/
 - 📫 You can reach me on micorayenaniga@gmail.com